aalanwar/Distributed-Set-Based-Observers-Using-Diffusion-Strategies/README.md

 <br />
 <br />
 The Set-membership approach consists of three steps <br />
-a- Measurement update: It consists of overapproximating the intersection between a strips and zonotope which is represented using the following
+a- Measurement update: It consists of overapproximating the intersection between a strips and zonotope which is represented using the following <br /> <br />
 <img
 src="output/meas2.png"
 raw=true